Palawano language

 The Palawano languages are spoken in the province of Palawan in the Philippines, by the Palawano people.

 Classification

-There are three Palawano languages: the Quezon Palawano which is also known as Central Palawano; Brooke's Point Palawano and its dialect the Bugsuk Palawano or South Palawano and Southwest Palawano.
+There are three Palawano languages: the Quezon Palawano (PLC) which is also known as Central Palawano; Brooke's Point Palawano (PLW) and its dialect the Bugsuk Palawano or Southwest Palawano (PLV).
 The three Palawano languages share the island with several other Palawanic languages which are not part of the Palawano cluster, though they share a fair amount of vocabulary.

 Phonology

 The following overview is based on Revel-MacDonald (1979).